 Our nationally recognized bariatric surgeons perform various treatment options for weight loss surgery.
 We work with you to determine which of the procedures best meets your needs in a culturally-sensitive environment.

 - Roux-en-Y gastric bypass surgery is a procedure where a surgeon creates a smaller stomach pouch and attaches a Y-shaped section of the small intestine directly to the pouch.
-This causes food to bypass most of the stomach and the first part of the small intestine.
-The amount of food you can eat will be very small and weight loss mostly occurs because portion sizes are limited.
+This causes food to bypass most of your stomach and the first part of your small intestine.
+The amount of food you can eat will be very small and weight loss occurs mostly because portion sizes are limited.
 Learn more about Roux-en-Y.

 Post-Surgery Care for International Bariatric Patients